 I want a coffee.

-In our second example sentence, avoir envie is followed by the preposition de and then an infinitive boire (to drink) and then the noun un café (coffee).
+In our second example sentence, avoir envie de is followed the infinitive boire (to drink) and the noun un café (coffee).

 J’ai envie de boire un café.